GlenKPeterson/Paguro/README.md

 - As of 2015-09-06, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-09-08 version 0.10.3 added xform() method to StaticImports as a convenient and more efficient way to start a transformation than by using the unmod____ wrappers.

 2015-08-30 version 0.10.2 Xform tests at 100%.
 Applied Xform to UnmodIterable which makes it apply to the entire project.
 Completely removed all traces of View and Sequence.